 Hydrus Microstent has been clinically proven through multiple prospective, randomized, controlled studies to consistently reduce medication usage and intraocular pressure (IOP) through a unique Tri-Modal mechanism of action:2

-The only MIGS implant to span 90° of Schlemm’s canal, ensuring consistent access to collector channels in the nasal region.
+The only MIGS implant to span approximately 90° of Schlemm’s canal, ensuring consistent access to collector channels in the nasal region.

 The first MIGS device to precisely dilate and scaffold Schlemm’s canal, gently expanding the cross sectional area without obstruction outflow access to collector channel ostia.3

 The Hydrus Microstent bypasses the trabecular meshwork to restore flow of aqueous from the anterior chamber through the inlet of the microstent into Schlemm’s canal.